accordproject/concerto/contrib-notes/ide-setup.md

-# Contributing to Composer
+# Contributing to Concerto
 * [Step-by-step development environment setup](./getting-started.md)
 * Currently reading ->  [Suggested IDE setup](./ide-setup.md)
 * [Coding Guidelines](./coding-guidelines.md)
 * [Pull Request Guidelines](./submitting-pull-request.md)
 * [Release process](./release-process/weekly-qa-validation.md)

-# IDE setup for Hyperledger Composer development
+# IDE setup for Concerto development

-Both Atom.io and VS Code are popular editors amongst the Hyperledger Composer contributors.
+Both Atom.io and VS Code are popular editors amongst the Concerto contributors.

 # Using Atom

-[Atom](https://atom.io/) is the preferred code editor for contributors the Hyperledger Composer project.
+[Atom](https://atom.io/) is the preferred code editor for contributors the Concerto project.
 Many developers find Atom especially productive due to the wide range of plugins availability to assist with code development activities.
-These include syntax highlighting for node.js code, JavaScript and the Hyperledger Composer modeling language, or *linting* to help eliminate potential bugs and ensure a consistent coding style.
+These include syntax highlighting for node.js code, JavaScript and the Concerto modeling language, or *linting* to help eliminate potential bugs and ensure a consistent coding style.
 Developers can also develop their own plugins.
-Here's a list of Atom plugins for you consider as you develop within the Hyperledger Composer project.
+Here's a list of Atom plugins for you consider as you develop within the Concerto project.

 ## JavaScript and Node.js linting

 Use the [linter-eslint plugin](https://atom.io/packages/linter-eslint) to help with linting node.js and JavaScript code.
 For an example of the eslinter config file see [here](../packages/composer-admin/.eslintrc.yml).

-## Hyperledger Composer modelling language
+## Concerto modelling language

-Use the [composer-atom plugin](https://github.com/hyperledger/composer-atom-plugin) for syntax highlighting of the Hyperledger Composer modelling language.
+Use the [composer-atom plugin](https://github.com/hyperledger/composer-atom-plugin) for syntax highlighting of the Concerto modelling language.
 Follow the instructions in the README to install the plugin.

 ## Find unfinished work items